jettangs/Aphrodite-style-creator/README.md

 `npm install Aphrodite-style-creator`

 ## Notice
+- The def param in your style is required.

 - The media name in your styles and breakpoints definition should be the same.

 - The alias param's value is a abbreviation for writing the media name convinent, it use as param name in `creatStyle` function's return.
 So that I can write this way :  `css(mob.box)`  not  `css(mobile.box)`.